 You must complete Arizona Form 203, Request for Injured Spouse Protection from Application of Joint Overpayment Against Spouse's Delinquencies and Debts, and include that form with your tax return, when filed.
-Place the completed form on top of your income tax return.
 For more information, see the instructions for Form 203.

-Box 5 - Head of Household
+Box 5 - Head of Household Return